-Thanks in part to Cheryl Strayed’s massively popular book Wild — and the subsequent film starring Reese Witherspoon that was based on it — the Pacific Crest Trail has gone from a backpacker bucket-list goal to an experiential, existential must.
+Thanks in part to Cheryl Strayed’s massively popular book Wild — and the subsequent film starring Reese Witherspoon based on it — the Pacific Crest Trail has gone from a backpacker bucket-list goal to an experiential, existential must.
 The PCT, as the cool kids call it, runs 2,633 miles between the US borders with Mexico and Canada, crossing the lengths of California, Oregon, and Washington.

 Each year, 300 hikers start off on the difficult, months-long journey through beautiful, if physically and mentally exhausting, terrain.
 Just over half of those who begin actually complete it (you can read first hand tips for hiking PCT here).
 If you’re not ready to spend up to five months on foot but still want the challenge, a shorter trip on one of the many of the local loop trails that surround the PCT is an option.
 Check out the latest from the Pacific Crest Trail Association and consider these sections of the PCT, which we think are the prettiest ones you can tackle this fall.

 1. Mount Adams to Mount Rainier, South-Central Washington

 Section H of the Pacific Crest Trail runs 147.5 miles from the Bridge of the Gods in the Columbia River Gorge, at the border of Oregon and Washington states, to White Pass near Mount Rainier in central Washington.
 This portion of the trail skirts the base of Mount Adams and ambles across Goat Rocks Wilderness, ending just south of the crown jewel of the Cascades — 14,411-foot Mount Rainier.
 Any point along this trail is a good one for planning a shorter hike as loops are accessible from the many forest roads.

-Snowgrass Flats is a popular spot to get your PCT-jive on as it accesses Goat Rocks, which many call the most scenic spot of the PCT.
+Snowgrass Flats is one of the more popular sections of the Pacific Crest Trail as it provides access to Goat Rocks, which many call the most scenic spot of the PCT.
 The Snowgrass Flats trailhead is a three-hour drive from either Seattle or Portland.

 2. North Cascades, North-Central Washington